-- (1) In foreign exchange transactions and currency conversions for the account of the clients in the framework of investment services, the NLB's list of corporate buy and sell exchange rates and the Bank of Slovenia's exchange rate (ECB exchange rate) ECB reference exchange rates shall apply.
-For transactions that exceed EUR 10,000 the Bank can quote individual exchange rate to the client. - (2) If the subject of the exchange service or transaction is a foreign currency, that is not included in the exchange rate list mentioned in the previous paragraph, or in the case the Bank implements settlement with the sub-depositary for a client in a currency that does not equal the transaction currency, the exchange rate is applied in accordance with the Policy and the Bank's or sub-depositary's rules of operations. - (3) In the execution of the exchange services and transactions, the Bank or its executing partner/sub-depositary may be subject to the laws and rules of the market on which the transactions are actually performed.
+- (1) In foreign exchange transactions and currency conversions for the account of the clients in the framework of investment services, the NLB's list of corporate buy and sell exchange rates valid on settlement day or valid on the day of the client's request shall apply.
+For transactions that exceed EUR 10,000 the Bank can quote individual exchange rate to the client.
+For informational presentation of transaction euro equivalent, the Bank shall use the reference exchange rate of European Central Bank as valid on the day the statement is prepared. - (2) If the subject of the exchange service or transaction is a foreign currency, that is not included in the exchange rate list mentioned in the previous paragraph, or in the case the Bank implements settlement with the sub-depositary for a client in a currency that does not equal the transaction currency, the exchange rate is applied in accordance with the Policy and the Bank's or sub-depositary's rules of operations. - (3) In the execution of the exchange services and transactions, the Bank or its executing partner/sub-depositary may be subject to the laws and rules of the market on which the transactions are actually performed.